christopherhuntley/is135-docs/StagUpBootstrap/Part2.md

     </div>
   ```

-* The final rule is that elements on the same row has to specify how wide they each want to be.
-Bootstrap does this using "column" classes that work like the 'colspan' attribute of a table cell.
+* The final rule is that each element on the same row has to specify how wide it wants to be.
+Bootstrap does this using "column" classes that work like the `colspan` attribute of a table cell.
 Each row of a Bootstrap grid is divided into twelve equal-width columns with 15px padding to provide some whitespace.
 Each element on the row then just has to say how many columns it wants.
 If they elements on a row altogether ask for more than 12 columns, then the extra elements wrap (drop) to the next line.
     > Why 12 columns?
 Because 12 is divisible by 2, 3, 4, and 6.

     Add a `col-sm-9` class to the `main` and a `col-sm-3` class to the `aside`.
 The other rows don't require any column classes.